spiffe/spiffe/standards/SPIFFE_Workload_API.md

 All fields in the `JWTSVID` message are mandatory.

-If the client is not authorized for any identities, nor the specific identity requested via the `spiffe_id` field, then the server SHOULD respond with the "PermissionDenied" gRPC status code (see the [Error Codes](SPIFFE_Workload_Endpoint.md#6-error-codes) section in the SPIFFE Workload Endpoint specification for more information).
+If the client is not authorized for any identities, or not authorized for the specific identity requested via the `spiffe_id` field, then the server SHOULD respond with the "PermissionDenied" gRPC status code (see the [Error Codes](SPIFFE_Workload_Endpoint.md#6-error-codes) section in the SPIFFE Workload Endpoint specification for more information).

 #### 6.2.2 FetchJWTBundles

-The `FetchJWTBundles` RPC streams back JWT bundles for authenticated JWT-SVIDs for both the trust domain in which the server resides and foreign trust domains.
+The `FetchJWTBundles` RPC streams back JWT bundles for both the trust domain in which the server resides and foreign trust domains.
+These bundles MUST only be used to authenticate JWT-SVIDs.

 The `JWTBundlesRequest` request message is currently empty and is a placeholder for future expansion.